Board members

 Mr Antony Ford

-Tony has over 35 years’ experience in Australian and international agribusiness, of which 25 years has been at senior executive level and on the boards of food manufacturing, horticultural and other institutions.
-Recently, Tony has been a senior executive and board member in production horticulture and food manufacturing at McCain Foods and as CEO at the largest amenity and vegetable nursery in Australia, Boomaroo Nurseries.
+Tony has over 40 years’ experience in Australian and international agribusiness, of which 30 years has been at senior executive level and on the boards as director and chair of food manufacturing, aquaculture, horticultural and other institutions.
+Recently, he has been chair of one of Australia’s largest aquacultural companies, a Director of NRM Regions Australia and long-term president of Hockey Association in Victoria and associate business consultant at one of Australia’s larger restructuring firms.

-He has been involved in industry policy development and strategic planning across the industries, states and countries he has operated within.
+He has been involved as an executive, consultant and director in industry policy development and strategic planning across the different industries, states and western pacific countries he has operated within.

 Board Members